-Roughly 15 states are now moving to reopen with New York delayed because the Empire State is not fully ready as they are the epicenter of the outbreak in the US.
+Roughly 15 states are now moving to reopen before New York because the Empire State is not fully ready as they are the epicenter of the outbreak in the US.

-President Donald Trump has been pushing for several states to reopen the economy and send kids back to school before the academic year ends with various governors working on a plan to end the quarantine period.
+Since president Donald Trump has been pushing for several states to reopen the economy and send kids back to schools before the academic year ends, various governors have been working on a plan to end the quarantine period.

 New data from the University of Pennsylvania suggests that relaxing lockdowns across U.S. cities and states could have serious consequences for the country’s battle to contain the coronavirus, which has infected over a million people while killing more than 66,000 people.